-This past spring, I wrote and directed a VR empathy film about homelessness, which was developed with students in Computer Science 498 – Virtual Reality.
+That semester, I also wrote and directed a VR empathy film about homelessness, which was developed with students in Computer Science 498 – Virtual Reality.
 The film, Friends Without Addresses VR, was submitted to the 2019 Sundance Film Festival as VR Short Film.

 Additionally for the virtual reality class, I supervised a team of students that developed a virtual reality meditation application using biofeedback.

-During this past spring and summer, I worked with a student startup company, YouMatter Studios, on a VR empathy film about issues of racial justice.
+During the spring and summer of 2018, I worked with a student startup company, YouMatter Studios, on a VR empathy film about issues of racial justice.
 You can read about the project in the Chicago Tribune.
 For more information about the film, please see the GoFundMe page.